 - On the one hand, there are safety warnings, which are of a general nature.
-In this technical manual, these are mainly the following topics:
+In this technical manual, the main general safety topics are as below:

 - General information on the safe handling of the product

 - Operating conditions

 - Possible technical complications

 - Possible medical complications

 - On the other hand, there are special and general warnings regarding the insertion of the device which draw attention to the context of action and instruct safe working.
 In this technical manual, these are mainly the following topics:

 - Insertion procedure

 - Precautionary measures while programming

 - Patient information

 - Disposal

 - Marnings are particularly indicated with a symbol and a signal word in this technical manual: Non-compliance with the instructions can cause injury to the patient.